sjwaight/MCW-Cloud-native-applications/Hands-on-lab/Before the HOL - Cloud-native applications.md

     git commit -m "Initial Commit"
     ```

-11. Set the remote origin to the GitHub URL by issuing the following command:
+11. Set the remote origin to the new git repository on GitHub you just created by issuing the following command:

     ```bash
-    git remote add origin <your GitHub URL>
+    git remote add origin https://github.com/YOURNAME/YOURREPO.git
     ```

 12. Configure git CLI to cache your credentials, so that you don't have to keep re-typing them.